karim1999/kvalitetskontroll-task/README.md

 ```

-- Generate a key for the application.
+- Generate a key for each application.

 ```bash
 docker-compose exec <service-name> php artisan key:generate